CWE-674: Uncontrolled Recursion

 How do you prevent or mitigate Uncontrolled Recursion?+

-Recommended mitigations for CWE-674 include: Ensure an end condition will be reached under all logic conditions.
-The end condition may include testing against the depth of recursion and exiting with an error if the recursion goes too deep.
+Recommended mitigations for CWE-674 include: Ensure that an end condition will be reached under all logic conditions.
+The end condition may include checking against the depth of recursion and exiting with an error if the recursion goes too deep.
 The complexity of the end condition contributes to the effectiveness of this action.
 Increase the stack size.

 Which programming languages are affected by Uncontrolled Recursion?+